 In June 2001, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 142, GOODWILL AND OTHER INTANGIBLE ASSETS.
-SFAS No. 142 eliminates the amortization of goodwill and certain other intangibles with indefinite lives and instead subjects these assets to periodic impairment assessments.
-SFAS No. 142 is effective for all goodwill and certain other intangibles acquired after June 30, 2001 and commenced on January 1, 2002 for all goodwill and certain other intangibles existing on June 30, 2001.
-As of January 1, 2002, in accordance with SFAS No. 142, Sonus ceased amortizing \$796,000 of acquired workforce intangible assets established in connection with the acquisition of telecom technologies, inc. (TTI) (Notes 2(d) and 3).
+SFAS No. 142 eliminated the amortization of goodwill and certain other intangibles with indefinite lives and instead subjects these assets to periodic impairment assessments.
+SFAS No. 142 was effective for all goodwill and certain other intangibles acquired after June 30, 2001 and commenced on January 1, 2002 for all goodwill and certain other intangibles existing on June 30, 2001.
+As of January 1, 2002, in accordance with SFAS No. 142, Sonus ceased amortizing \$796,000 of goodwill established in connection with the acquisition of telecom technologies, inc. (TTI) (Notes 2(d) and 3).

 Purchased intangible assets are carried at cost less accumulated amortization.
 Amortization is computed over the estimated useful lives of the respective assets, two and three years.
-Goodwill includes acquired workforce intangible assets and is carried net of an impairment charge and accumulated amortization.
+Goodwill is carried net of an impairment charge and accumulated amortization.